The ultimate guide to intermittent fasting 20:4

 We know this can sound like a tall order if you’re not used to eating foods like this.
 Here are three things to help you out:

-It’s no secret that we’re big fans of meal planning here at SIMPLE.
-Having a solid plan in place can really help you eat more of the foods you want to eat and that make you feel your best.
+It’s no secret that we’re big fans of meal planning here at Simple.
+Having a solid plan in place can really help you eat more of the foods you want to eat.
+Make sure to run it by your healthcare team to ensure it will give you everything you need to feel your best.

-1. Get personalized feedback by logging your food on the SIMPLE app
+- Get personalized feedback by logging your food on the Simple app

 Of course, keep your eating for your eating window.
 During your fasts, stick to calorie-free drinks like tea without milk or sugar, black coffee, and water.